jorcamar/jorcamar.github.io/index.md

   <img src="images/tm_logo.png" alt="Transfermarkt Logo" width="500"/>
 </a>

-> Transfermarkt is the most complete source of football data in the Internet, and it is constantly updated.
-In this project, two problems that use it were solved using simple but effective ML methods that allow not only predicting, but also extracting conclusions.
-For achieving that, data engineering with the several datasets was key for the final result.
+> **Transfermarkt** is one of the most complete source of football data in the Internet, and it is constantly updated.
+In this project, **two problems** that use it were solved using simple but effective ML methods that allow not only **predicting**, but also extracting **conclusions**.
+For achieving that, **data engineering** with the several datasets was key for the final result.

 ![Python](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=white)
 ![Statsmodels](https://img.shields.io/badge/Statsmodels-2F4F4F?logo=statsmodels&logoColor=white)